 With the wide range of options that are available for water purification, making the right choice can be a difficult task for most home-owners.
 Picking the best water purification system will ensure that you are able to always get clean and purified water that tastes good.
 Thus, it is important to do a research to understand what to look for when buying a water purifier for home use.

-Homeowners looking to improve the quality of their water are often confused to the difference between water softener and RO system.
-Knowing which one is the right option, one needs to understand what each of these water treatment systems does and how they can benefit you and your family.
-This article will help you to differentiate the two.
+Homeowners looking to improve the quality of their water are often confused about the difference between water softener and RO system.
+To know which one is the right option, one needs to understand what each of these water treatment systems does and how they can benefit you and your family.
+This article will help you to differentiate between the two.

 A water softener is designed to remove the hardness (a combination of Calcium & Magnesium salts) from the water by a process known as ion exchange.
 Hard water is water that contains high concentrations of dissolved minerals like magnesium and calcium (between 120-180 PPM).
 Anything below this limit is mildly hard, and over this is very hard.

 The media, called resin, in the water softener, is charged with sodium ions from the brine (sodium chloride) contained in the brine tank, during the regeneration process.
 The calcium and magnesium which come in contact with the resin beads are exchanged for sodium on the resin.
 Thus, converting hard water into soft water.